 I'm 43 and I have been experiencing symptoms of menopause for the past 2I have not menstruated I hope I still have the chance

 Submitted by Sadia 10 months, 2 weeks ago

 I read thru this and felt like hugging you all for the hope i have right now.
 I need to know if you can recommend a fertility clinic for me in the US for IVF.
 Thank you.

-Submitted by Gladys 1 month, 3 weeks ago
+Submitted by Louise 1 month, 3 weeks ago